-Redknee's registered head office address is 2560 Matheson Boulevard East, Mississauga, Ontario, Canada L4W 4Y9.
+Redknee's head and registered office address is 2560 Matheson Boulevard East, Mississauga, Ontario, Canada L4W 4Y9.
 The Company's telephone number is (905) 625 2622.
 The Company's web site address is www.redknee.com.
+The information on that web site is not incorporated by reference in this Annual Information Form ("AIF").